 Am I An “Exempt” Employee Under California Law?

-Many of California’s labor laws (such as overtime rules) may not apply to certain “exempt” employees (for more information regarding California’s overtime laws, click here.
+Many of California’s labor laws (such as overtime rules) may not apply to certain “exempt” employees.
 Exempt employees normally engage in one of three categories of work: administrative, executive, or professional.

 - Administrative Exemption: Applies to those employees whose duties and responsibilities involve management policies or general business operations or the administration of a school or educational institution or department thereof and regularly exercises discretion and independent judgment.